Where is CordeValle?

 Will there be a charity component?

 Yes.
-Proceeds from the 2012 Frys.com Open will benefit the American Institute of Mathematics (AIM), The First Tee of Silicon Valley, the American Cancer Society, Special Olympics of Northern California and a select number of additional Silicon Valley charities.
+Proceeds from the 2013 Frys.com Open will benefit the American Institute of Mathematics (AIM), The First Tee of Silicon Valley, the American Cancer Society, Special Olympics of Northern California and selected charities that are working to improve the lives of others.

 Will the tournament be televised?

 Yes.
-All four rounds of the tournament will be televised on The Golf Channel.
+All four rounds of the tournament will be televised on Golf Channel.

 Are there restrictions on what I can bring onto the tournament grounds?

 Items that are prohibited from being brought into the tournament include:

 • Weapons — even with a permit, violation is a felony (California Penal Code 12020-12040).

 • Beverages — exceptions will be made for specialty drinks such as baby formula.

 • Still or video cameras — Thursday through Sunday.